mehal17chaudhary-sudo/Junction-Linked-List_V1/results/results.md

 ## Asymptotic comparison (Big-O)

 Everything above is a *measured constant-factor* comparison.
-The paper is explicit (Appendix B, Table 2, Section 4.1) that in **O-notation**, JLI and the skip list sit in the *same* complexity class for every operation — JLI's real advantage lives in the constant, not the order of growth.
+In **O-notation**, JLI and the skip list sit in the *same* complexity class for every operation — JLI's real advantage lives in the constant, not the order of growth.

 ### Search / locate